Variations in Receipt of Benefit

 No Variation in Receipt of Benefits

 The state reimburses to the taxpayer the difference between the amount of property tax paid in the base year (i.e. first year of meeting all eligibility requirements) and the amount paid in the current year.
 The calculation of the reimbursement uses the gross amount of property taxes before deducting any senior citizen and/or veteran's property tax deductions the applicant receives.
 Applications must be made annually to the State Department of the Treasury.
-Applications for the 2016 Senior Freeze must be made by 18 October 2017.
+Applications for the 2017 Senior Freeze must be made by 31 October 2018.
+Applications for the 2018 Senior Freeze must be made by 31 October 2019.

 How is Benefit Disbursed